dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 specified).
 When that happens, Excel enters Break mode (you did set the Watch

-Type to Break When Value Is True, didn’t you?).
+Type to Break When Value Is True, didn't you?).
 From there, you can step through

 the code or use the Immediate window to debug your code.

 When you create a watch, the VBE displays the Watches window, shown in

 Figure 13-8.
-This window displays the value of all watches that you’ve defined.
+This window displays the value of all watches that you've defined.
 In

 this figure, the value of the Counter variable hit 900, which caused Excel to enter